 - Laboratory Refrigerators on the other hand maintain a temperature of 1-10C (programmed in Celsius) and can be used for a wide variety of applications including storage of biological samples, reagents, enzymes along with many other materials.
 Contact Us today for assistance in finding the correct model for your application.

-What are the differences between Cycle Defrost, Manual Defrost, and Auto Defrost?
+What are the differences between Cycle Defrost, Manual Defrost, Auto Defrost, and Controlled Auto Defrost?

 - Cycle Defrost is a design used in LRP Refrigerators.
 Cycle Defrost refers to a balanced design of the refrigeration system in which defrost occurs automatically with the normal cycle of the compressor (without the use of a heater).
 Because of this balanced design, Cycle Defrost refrigerators are able to maintain a precise temperature with minimal fluctuations.
 Cycle Defrost is not possible in freezers due to colder temperatures, so freezers must use one of the following defrost methods instead.

 - Manual Defrost freezers are recommended for most Laboratory and Medical Applications because they provide the most stable temperatures.
 Because there is no functionality to initiate a defrost cycle, frost will build up over time.
 The only downside to Manual Defrost Freezers is that they must be emptied and unplugged periodically to defrost.
 Manual Defrost freezers are ideal for sensitive materials such as Enzymes.

 - Auto Defrost freezers incorporate an electric heater on the evaporator that assists in the removal of frost and ice.
 Although the heater helps speed up the frost and ice removal, it can raise the temperatures within the freezer.
 Auto Defrost freezers are convenient, but these temperature spikes can be harmful to some medical and laboratory products.